tech1ead/my-todo-web-api/README.md

 # MyToDoWebApi

-Implementation of a ASP.NET Web API using .net6, Entity Framework Core 7.0.2 and the following patterns:
+Implementation of a ASP.NET Web API with Code First approach using .net6, Entity Framework Core 7.0.2 and the following patterns:
 - UnitOfWork Pattern
 - Repository Service Pattern
 ## appsettings.json